We have improved support for both Pepperplate (zip file of txt files) and Cook'n (newer .dvo exports).

 Which websites are supported?

-Any website that includes structured recipe data (JSON-LD Schema.org markup) is supported.
-This includes Food Network, Taste of Home, NYT Cooking, Smitten Kitchen, RecipeTin Eats, and thousands more.
+Most websites that include structured recipe data (JSON-LD Schema.org markup) are supported.
+This includes Food Network, Taste of Home, Smitten Kitchen, RecipeTin Eats, and thousands more.
 Some sites — including AllRecipes — block automated requests; if a URL doesn't work, you can paste the page's HTML directly using the option below the URL field.

 What information is extracted?